 - Ask questions: Ask questions about what the animals diet, if anything is sprayed on the grass, GMO feed if they are supplemented with grain when finishing, any growth hormones or antibiotics given to the animal.
 Most of the time these farmers can't wait to brag about their quality beef and how they care for their animals.
 If they aren't talking or are offended, they're not the farm for you.

 - Make sure you have storage: A quarter or side of beef takes up a lot of freezer space.
 You MUST make sure you have plenty of room to store it all.
 I recommend purchasing an upright freezer.
 A chest freezer is great too, but I love being able to see in one glance what I have on hand.
+If you don't want to buy new, you can always check Craigslist or Facebook marketplace for a used one.

 - Split with friends or family: You will get the best cost if you purchase a whole cow.
 The best way to get the same price without having to purchase the entire thing yourself is to split it with others.
 This is also a great option if you don't have freezer space or finances to purchase a side or quarter on your own.